 - Add the ground spices: amchoor (if using), ground coriander, cayenne, garam masala, turmeric, black pepper, and 1 tsp of salt.
 Stir in and let cook for 30 seconds.

-- Add the chickpeas and the Pomi Organic Strained Tomatoes.
+- Add the chickpeas and tomatoes.
 Partially cover, bring to a simmer, and let simmer for 25-30 minutes stirring occasionally.

 - Turn off the heat, sprinkle in the kasoori methi, crumbling between your fingers.
 Taste and adjust the salt and pepper.
 Remove the whole cinnamon stick, bay leaf, and cardamom pods & cloves if you can see them.

 - Serve with a dab of vegan butter to melt on top if desired.
 Garnish with cilantro and minced yellow onion.
 Enjoy with basmati rice and/or some garlic naan, and vegan unsweetened yogurt.